Jazz Chisholm Player Props: Marlins vs. Giants

-On Monday, Jazz Chisholm (coming off going 0-for-3) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+On Tuesday, Jazz Chisholm (on the back of going 2-for-4 with an RBI) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Alex Wood.
 First pitch is at 6:40 PM ET.

+He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Giants.

 Jazz Chisholm Game Info & Props vs. the Giants